DragonSenses/Curiosity/Rust/ch-10/ch10-01-syntax.md

 - **Avoiding Duplication**:
   - Use generic types to avoid duplication when you have multiple struct or enum definitions that differ only in the types of values they hold.

+### In Method Definitions

+#### Using Generics in Method Definitions

+We can implement methods on structs and enums (as we did in Chapter 5) and use generic types in their definitions too.
+Listing 10-9 shows the `Point<T>` struct we defined in Listing 10-6 with a method named `x` implemented on it.